What to Do After Buying a House in Canada: Your Essential Guide

 Many new homeowners think buying the house is the finish line.
 In reality, it’s just the start.
 After your offer is accepted and you’ve got the keys in hand, there’s still a checklist of essential steps to tackle.

-Things like setting up utilities, updating legal documents, fixing small repairs, and yes, avoiding some common rookie mistakes.
+Things like setting up utilities, updating legal documents, making small repairs, and, yes, avoiding common rookie mistakes.

 Ready?
 Here’s a simple, easy-to-follow list of what you should take care of during your first year in your new home.